 Rare is the project that goes according to plan.
 You will invariably have delays, scope changes, and client demands that will force you to hasten some activities and delay others.

 The Critical Path Method includes several measures to deal with such contingencies:

 1. Fast Tracking

-Fast tracking is only possible for activities which don't have "hard" dependencies, i.e. they don't depend completely on their predecessors to start.
+Fast-tracking is only possible for activities that don't have "hard" dependencies, i.e. they don't depend completely on their predecessors to start.